If-Master/HeadHunter/README.md

   # How long to cache validation results in minutes (recommended: 5-15)
   cache-duration: 5

+skin-fetching:
+  enabled: true
+  cache-duration-minutes: 60
+  timeout-seconds: 5
+  fallback-to-default: true

+bedrock-compatibility: # Note like it will not really disply in their inventory due to the fact of Geyser has no official way to texture it in their inventory sadly
+  enabled: true
+  force-refresh-textures: true
+  use-mojang-fallback: true

 # Enable/disable player head drops on player death
 player-head-drops-enabled: true